Inducing Labor Overview

 Can pineapple induce labor?

-The idea for eating pineapple is interesting, but it’s also off base.
+The idea of eating pineapple is interesting, but it’s also off base.
 Fresh pineapple has enzymes that can break down proteins.
 One theory suggests those enzymes might soften the cervix to get labor started.
 But there’s no evidence for that.

 One recent study did find that pineapple extract makes muscles of the uterus contract.
 But that only happened when researchers put the extract right onto the muscles.
 So, eating pineapple isn’t going to make labor happen any sooner.